 Garden cress is abortifacient in nature thus capable of inducing abortion in early pregnant women if taken in excess.
 Pregnant women should refrain from eating garden cress as it has the tendency to induce uterine contractions and abortion.
-Garden cress seeds can increase uterine contraction, thus certain people use it to induce labor in late stages of pregnancy.
+Garden cress seeds can increase uterine contraction, thus certain people use it to induce labour in late stages of pregnancy.

 3. Goitrogenic Properties

 Garden cress contains goitrogens, which are substances that subdue the proper functioning of the thyroid gland through its interference with iodine absorption.
-If consumed in large quantities can cause the thyroid gland to enlarge, thereby causing goiter and hypothyroidism.
+If consumed in large quantities can cause the thyroid gland to enlarge, thereby causing goitre and hypothyroidism.

 Garden Cress Buying Guide